gianfrancodemarco/site/content/posts/dumb-db-1.md

 - delete data
 - query data from a table, based on some criteria

-As previously said, a database is basically an abstraction of a file system, so we'll need to define the structure of the database files.
+As previously said, a DBMS is basically an abstraction of a file system, so we'll need to define the structure of the databases files.
 For this project, the approach will be to have:
 - a folder for each database
 - inside the database, a folder for tables (in the future, we could have a folder for indexes and other things as well)